jlisee/tidbyt-app/README.md

-# Pixlet App Experiments
+# Tidbyt App Experiments

-This contains programs in written in Starlark that generate 64x32 images which are displayed on Tidbyt v1 smart display.
+This contains programs in written in Starlark that generate 64x32 images which are displayed on a Tidbyt v1 smart display.

 The smart display just shows images and animations.
 Everything local is driven through the `pixlet` program.
 The Tidbyt cloud runs the